okfn/opendefinition/source/open-definition-dev.markdown

 The **license** must allow for modifications and derivative works and must allow them to be distributed under the terms of the original work.

-*Comment: Note that this clause does not prevent the use of 'viral' or share-alike licenses that require redistribution of modifications under the same terms as the original.*
+*Comment: Note that this clause does not prevent the use of 'copyleft' or share-alike licenses that require any distribution of modifications to be under the same terms as the original.*

 ### 4. Absence of Technological Restriction

 The **work** must be provided in such a form that there are no technological obstacles to the performance of the above activities.
-This can be achieved by the provision of the work in an open data format, i.e. one whose specification is publicly and freely available and which places no restrictions monetary or otherwise upon its use.
+This can be achieved by the provision of the work in an open format, i.e. one whose specification is publicly and freely available and which places no restrictions monetary or otherwise upon its use.
 The **license** may prohibit technological restrictions.

 ### 5. Attribution

-The **license** may require as a condition for redistribution and re-use the attribution of the contributors and creators to the work.
+The **license** may require providing attribution to the creators of the work as a condition for redistribution and re-use.
 If this condition is imposed it must not be onerous.
 For example if attribution is required a list of those requiring attribution should accompany the **work**.

 ### 6. Integrity

 The **license** may require as a condition for the work being distributed in modified form that the resulting work carry a different name or version number from the original work.

 ### 7. No Discrimination Against Persons or Groups

 The **license** must not discriminate against any person or group of persons.

 *Comment: In order to get the maximum benefit from the process, the maximum diversity of persons and groups should be equally eligible to contribute to open knowledge.
-Therefore we forbid any open-knowledge license from locking anybody out of the process.*
+Therefore we forbid any open license from locking anybody out of the process.*

-*Comment: this is taken directly from item 5 of the OSD.*

 ### 8. No Discrimination Against Fields of Endeavor